rawatshubham09/Internship_codes/Instagram Dp Downloader and Post Uploader/Codes/readme.txt

-# Download Zip File of This Repo and past it in your system Drive
+# Download Zip File of This Repo and paste it in your system Drive

 # Open cmd in Current working Directory -